 Despite my greatest efforts to force myself to get in line with the manufacturing model and get efficient and produce more guitars, to streamline, and standardize — I have never been able to do it.
 It just isn’t in me.
-For years, I beat myself up for this and at times I felt like a failure.
-I wasn’t unhappy or unfulfilled, but I felt that way because my business wasn’t as profitable or big as others and I could not buy the ads and the endorsements that others could.
-I longed to be able to attend all the guitar shows and do what everyone one else did because after all, from the outside it looked like they were doing so well and from the inside it looked like I wasn’t, but things are not always as they seem.
+For years, I beat myself up for this, and at times, I felt like a failure.
+I wasn’t unhappy or unfulfilled, but I felt that way because my business wasn’t as profitable or big as others, and I could not buy the ads and the endorsements that others could.
+I longed to be able to attend all the guitar shows and do what everyone else did because, after all, from the outside, it looked like they were doing so well, and from the inside, it looked like I wasn’t, but things are not always as they seem.

 Tuning In To a Deeper Sense Of Purpose

 That is the true purpose of my art and why I believe creating art is more important than making money.
-Don’t get me wrong, there is nothing wrong with making money, and if everything is in line, great art should also bring with it profit, but the point is that the profit isn’t the goal, the art itself and its message, it mission is the goal.
-If the money becomes the goal, then the actions taken cease to be true art.
+Don’t get me wrong, there is nothing wrong with making money, and if everything is in line, great art should also bring with it profit, but the point is that profit isn’t the goal.
+The art itself and its message, its mission, is the goal.
+If money becomes the goal, then the actions taken cease to be true art.

 The Strings That Bind Us Together

-The experience of working together with people IS the point of it all, two people with a unified vision, working together to bring it into reality.
+The experience of working together with people IS the point of it all, two people with a unified vision working together to bring it into reality.
 Supporting and encouraging one another.
-There were times when my clients were facing hardship, struggles of family, finances, and health, and I was happy to do all I could to stand by them, encourage them, and pour my emotions and care into their guitar as I created it.
-My hope is that my care and the attitude of my heart as I worked, stayed with that guitar and even to this day it continues to convey itself through the instrument as they play.
+There were times when my clients were facing hardship and struggles of family, finances, and health, and I was happy to do all I could to stand by them, encourage them, and pour my emotions and care into their guitar as I created it.
+My hope is that my care and the attitude of my heart as I worked, stayed with that guitar, and even to this day, it continues to convey itself through the instrument as they play.